msalvimjr/webpage-dcc/content/awards/_index.md

   </br>

 - **Best thesis in Computer Science, and finalist of the Prix de Thèse Paris Tech, 2011.**
-  My PhD dissertation, Formal approaches to information hiding: An analysis of interactive systems, statistical disclosure control, and refinement of specifications (availlable here) was a finalist of the [Prix de Thèse ParisTech](https://www.espci.psl.eu/?page=article-print&id_article=4022) 2011, granted by the [Paris Institute of Technology (ParisTech)](https://paristech.fr/), representing the best thesis in Computer Science among the 632 thesis defended that year of 2011 in 12 of the most prestigious Grande Écoles in France.
+  My Ph.D. dissertation, [*Formal approaches to information hiding: An analysis of interactive systems, statistical disclosure control, and refinement of specifications*](https://theses.hal.science/tel-00639948v3) was a finalist of the [Prix de Thèse ParisTech](https://www.espci.psl.eu/?page=article-print&id_article=4022) 2011, granted by the [Paris Institute of Technology (ParisTech)](https://paristech.fr/), representing the best thesis in Computer Science among the 632 theses defended that year of 2011 in 12 of the most prestigious Grande Écoles in France.

   </br>

 - **First place in CEFET-MG’s XVIII META competition, 2000.**
-  While obtaining my technical high-school degree in Industrial Informatics from [CEFET-MG](http://www.cefetmg.br/), my team of students developed the first point-to-point information system for public transportation in Minas Gerais, the system [BHBusca](../bhbusca), for which we receive the first prize in the XVIII Mostra Específica de Trabalhos e Aplicações (META).
+  While obtaining my technical high-school degree in Industrial Informatics from [CEFET-MG](http://www.cefetmg.br/), my team of students developed the first point-to-point information system for public transportation in Minas Gerais, the system [BHBusca](../bhbusca), for which we received the first prize in the XVIII Mostra Específica de Trabalhos e Aplicações (META).

 </div>